noboilerplate/DecisionRecord/001-work-from-home.md

 The implementation of this policy will be reviewed and revisited regularly to ensure that it continues to benefit both the employees and the company.

+We will continue to maintian a much smaller office, for those employees and times where in-person, or outside-home works best.

 ## Reasoning

 The decision to continue allowing employees to work from home is based on several factors, including employee work-life balance, greater flexibility and freedom, improved productivity, and less exposure to the risk of infection.
 By implementing a flexible work model, the company can attract and retain top talent while also providing a positive company culture.